User Guide

 /strategize --pap

-Dispatches the Strategist in PAP mode.
-Drafts in AEA/OSF/EGAP format with outcomes, subgroups, multiple testing corrections, and power calculations.
+For experimental/RCT research only.
+Dispatches the Strategist in Pre-Analysis Plan mode.
+Drafts in AEA/OSF/EGAP registry format with pre-specified outcomes, subgroups, multiple testing corrections, and power calculations.
+Not needed for observational quasi-experimental designs.

 Execution Phase